ngonthier/Mi_max/README.md

   pip install --user -r requirements.txt pip install --user cython_bbox
   ```
+In the requirements file, we install the GPU version of Tensorflow.

 3. Update your -arch in setup script to match your GPU for the faster RCNN code.
 This code is a modify version of the [Xinlei Chen](https://github.com/endernewton) [implementation](https://github.com/endernewton/tf-faster-rcnn).
   ```Shell
   cd tf_faster_rcnn/lib